War and Peace in Vietnam7 min read

 Sometimes war is regarded as the bastard of religious disputes, though we all know that well-behind the red curtains stained with blood, there always hides the lust for power beyond any belief.
 Surely, war affects society, culture and religion.
-It fascinated me to find out the Vietnamese war impacted the percentage of Buddhists in the county, which declined from 65% (before the war) to 13% (after).
+And it fascinated me to find out how the Vietnamese war impacted the percentage of Buddhists in the county, which declined from 65% (before the war) to 13% (after).

 A dramatic free fall of faith!

 Vietnamese people behold a dense range of beliefs, Buddhism being the mode.
 I’ve always thought that one of the superpowers of religion was to offer refuge in times of war.
 The rituals and togetherness create some strange sensation of comfort and control when things get out of hands.
 It gives hope.